Learning Outcomes

 Credit for Lifetime Tax Paid

-If IHT was paid at the time of an LCT, credit is given for that tax when recalculating IHT on death.
-If the recalculated tax is less than the lifetime tax paid, no refund is given.
+If IHT was paid at the time of an LCT, credit is given when recalculating IHT on death.
+If taper relief reduces the recalculated amount below the lifetime tax paid, there is no refund.
+The credit is given gift-by-gift after computing the recalculated death‑rate tax on that transfer.

 Practical Implications for Estate Planning